 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-The minimum age for purchasing all forms of alcohol and tobacco in the Netherlands is 18 years.
+The minimum age for purchasing alcohol and tobacco in the Netherlands is 18 years.

 The purchase and personal use of drugs such as cannabis is only allowed in designated premises (so called "coffee shops") and by residents of the Netherlands.